 All the information reported in the BOI will be maintained by FinCen and will be disclosed only upon receipt of a request from a federal agency engaged in national security, intelligence, or law enforcement activity.

-Financial Crimes Enforcement Network is committed to safeguarding all information reported under the CTA and has strict protocols in place to prevent unauthorized disclosure.
+FinCEN is committed to safeguarding all information reported under the CTA and has strict protocols in place to prevent unauthorized disclosure.

-In conclusion, the Corporate Transparency Act represents a significant shift in the regulatory landscape for small businesses.
-While it does introduce new reporting requirements, it also presents an opportunity for businesses to contribute to a more transparent and accountable corporate environment.
 By understanding and complying with the CTA, your business can stay ahead of the curve and can get back to business as usual, once your BOI report is reviewed and filed.

 Products